 Home Field: Lincoln Financial Field in Philadelphia, Pennsylvania

 In 1943, the Philadelphia Eagles and the Pittsburgh Steelers were combined for one season because of the lack of men left at home during World War II.
-During the first decade, the Philadelphia Eagles were an okay team before finding success in the mid-1940s.
-Since then, the Philadelphia Eagles have had many highs and lows, including winning their first Super Bowl in 2017.
+During the first decade, the Philadelphia Eagles were an okay team.
+They truly found their success in the mid-1940s.

 Did You Know?